cardano-foundation/CIPs/CIP-XXXX/README.md

 ## Motivation: why is this CIP necessary?

-[CIP-0013] defines encoding for payment addresses, however [CIP-0019] and [CIP-0105] define numerous other address types.
+[CIP-0013] defines encoding for payment addresses and stake pool, however [CIP-0019] and [CIP-0105] define numerous other address types.

 These addresses cannot currently be encoded into URLs unambiguously.
 This extension proposes a simple and forward compatible method of encoding such addresses into the URL scheme defined by [CIP-0013].